 Verse 2: "Now the Jew’s Feast of Booths was at hand."

 In my Bible, the "ESV" it is the "Feast of the Booths."
-In some translations it is the "Feast of Tabernacles," but they are one
+In some translations it is the "Feast of Tabernacles," but they are the same.

 There is some disagreement on the chronological order of this study, but it is thought to be one year after the healing of the cripple at the Pool of Bethesda, (during the previous "Feast of Booths)."